 Leave plenty of opportunities for questions or clarifications and remind everyone that this is crafted to empower them.
 And finally, team members need to sign and date the policy, showing they understand its contents.

-Demonstrate your commitment
+Demonstrate your commitment to workforce improvement

 Your Internet Usage Policy is a perfect opportunity for you to demonstrate your commitment to bettering the team and their performance.
 It’s a chance to be proactive.
 You’re getting in front of conflict by giving each team member the knowledge they need to be successful in their use of the internet.